 This summer is DeFi.
 Decentralized finance.
 Where anyone has access to the global eocnomy.
-We are challengeing up to teams of 1-5 from all around the world (all June) to build on the latest decentralized platforms and win opportunities, prizes, and cryptocurrencies!
+We are challengeing up to teams of 1-5 from all around the world (all Summer) to build on the latest decentralized platforms and win opportunities, prizes, and cryptocurrencies!

 Participate in hands-on workshops throughout the month to learn from the leading blockchain developers, economists, entrepreneurs, and software engineers.
 Showcase your projects on the hottest tech this summer.